shipyardapp/Shipyard-Documentation/docs/blueprint-library/dbt-cloud/dbt-cloud-check-run-status.md

 - If the run is not completed, the Vessel will return an exit code of 255, an error.
 - If the run has completed with an error, the Vessel will return an exit code of 1, an error.
 - If the run has completed, but was canceled, the Vessel will return an exit code of 2, an error.
-- If the run has completed successfully, the Vessel will return an exit code of 0, interpreted by Shipyard as Successful.
+- If the run has completed successfully, the Vessel will return an exit code of 0, interpreted by Platform as Successful.

 The response for this request will always be stored at _shipyard-artifacts/dbtcloud-blueprints/responses/run_RUNID_response.json_